Thailand approves $11 billion measures to lift economic growth

 Speaking after a cabinet meeting on the first day of Thailand's fiscal year, Pridiyathorn said the economy would begin feeling the benefits in the current quarter.

-"Overall, the measures to stimulate the whole economy will use a total of 324.5 billion baht," he said, adding that an additional 40 billion baht would be spent on one-off payments to farmers to support rice production.
+"Overall, the measures to stimulate the whole economy will use a total of 324.5 billion baht ($10 billion)," he said, adding that an additional 40 billion baht would be spent on one-off payments to farmers to support rice production.

 "Current rice prices are lower than costs, so the government must help.
 But it will be for this year only," he said.